ANTsX/ANTs/README.md

 ### Building from source

 When necessary, you can also build ANTs from the latest source code.
-A minimal example on Linux or Mac looks like this:
+A minimal example on Linux / Mac looks like this:

 ```bash
 workingDir=${PWD}